Better-HPC/keystone-api/docs/install/docker.md

 !!! danger

-    The default container instance is **not** suitable for production out of the box.
+    The API container deploys with default settings that are **not** suitable for secure production use.
     See the [Settings](settings.md) page for a complete overview of configurable options and recommended settings.

 The following command will automatically pull and launch the latest API image.